cellery-io/sdk/README.md

     Please allow a few minutes for completion.

-2. Execute `cellery list instances` to check the status of your cell
+2. Execute `cellery list instances` to check the status of your cell.

     ```
     $ cellery list instances